-5.4 Maintenance of PACPLAN
+5.4.3 Maintenance of PACPLAN

-SPREP is responsible for maintaining PACPLAN and associated systems (including a toolbox for operational information).
-SPREP may seek additional resources and support to carry out these functions from SPREP island members and metropolitan countries.
+Whilst SPREP is responsible for maintaining PACPLAN and associated systems, additional resources will be needed to carry out these functions.

 As PACPLAN is focussed on implementing the Pollution Protocol of the Noumea Convention, member countries, through their annual voluntary contributions, contribute to the maintenance of PACPLAN.
 Alternatively, the maintenance of PACPLAN could also be financed through contributions from member POLFUNDs, proposed in the Regional Model Marine Pollution Prevention Legislation.